didslm/file-upload-wrapper/README.md

 ```

-4. The same exmaple you can you via Dependency Injection:
+4. The same exmaple you can do via Dependency Injection:

 ```php
 class ProductController {